orbitbot/pastafarian/README.md

 ##### Possible future

-- promise support for transition function?
-- chaining transition callbacks into single promise?
-- a transition that throws an error can be canceled?
+- a transition that throws an error can be canceled, ie. intelligent rollback?